Describes the available timezone and localization features of Greenplum Database.

 LC_CTYPE that are seen by gpinitsystem.
 The server automatically adopts those two values based on the locale that was chosen at initialization time.

 postgresql.conf configuration files to serve as defaults when the Greenplum Database system is started.
-If you delete these assignments from the master and each segment
+If you delete these assignments from the coordinator and each segment

 postgresql.conf files then the server will inherit the settings from its execution environment.